 The rich snippets article gained outbound links, so the arrows were pointing away from the content.
 While still valuable for connecting it with other pieces of content on our blog, we weren’t actively telling readers and search engines that this was a piece of important content.

 “How to Improve Google Rankings: 10 Tried and Tested Ways” is also ToFu content and therefore appeals to a larger audience.
-“The Beginner's Guide to Rich Snippets for 2020,” while targeted at beginners, is still a concept that might not be immediately valuable to as many people as the rankings article.
+“The Beginner's Guide to Rich Snippets,” while targeted at beginners, is still a concept that might not be immediately valuable to as many people as the rankings article.

 While these results weren’t totally unexpected, we’re eager to see how the test results continue to evolve as we give the articles more time to gain traction in the SERP.
 When you’re trying to make a meaningful impact on the SEO value of your content, it’s important to remember that it takes time to understand all of the results.